primer/css/README.md

 @import "primer-css/index.scss";
 ```

-You can also import specific portions of the module by importing those partials from the `/lib/` folder. _Make sure you import any requirements along with the modules._

 ## Build

 For a compiled **CSS** version of this module, an npm script is included that will output a CSS version to `build/build.css`.
 The built CSS file is also included in the npm package.